-In November 2020 Metal Hawk completed an initial programme of aircore drilling (59 holes for 3,801 metres).
-Strongly anomalous gold was intersected within weathered felsic rocks and associated quartz veining, with EMKA014 intersecting 7m @ 0.26g/t Au from 68m (to EOH).
+In November 2020 Metal Hawk completed aircore drilling with 59 holes for 3,801 metres.
+Strongly anomalous gold was intersected within weathered felsic rocks and associated quartz veining, with EMKA014 intersecting 7m @ 0.26g/t Au from 68m (to end of hole).

-Following three campaigns of auger drilling and a total of 1382 holes drilled, the Company has identified numerous surface gold anomalies in various stratigraphic positions across the greenstone belt.
-Metal Hawk will test these surface gold anomalies and other geochemical and structural gold targets with aircore drilling this year.
+Following three campaigns of auger drilling, the Company has identified numerous surface gold anomalies in various stratigraphic positions across the greenstone belt.
+Metal Hawk will commence testing these surface gold anomalies, and other geochemical and structural targets with closer spaced aircore drilling in Q3 2021.